 - 8. Melissa's job is to satisfy customers who are trying to obtain information or make reservations, while she simultaneously attempts to satisfy her internal customers, the supervisor and the account manager.
 Using Deming's principles, her supervisor (and the supervisor's customer, the account manager) need to "adopt the new philosophy" of quality, to remove the barriers in the system that are preventing Melissa from satisfying her customers and to provide the encouragement and support that she needs so that she can take pride in her work.
 These include analyzing the problems with the slow computer; the missing information in the system; the quota that often prevents her from giving adequate customer service; and the fact that she may need training on use of printed directories and guides (if they must be used), as well as how to courteously handle customers. - 9.
-Understanding of Deming's Profound Knowledge concept might have a profound impact if applied diligently to transactions on stock exchanges around the world.
 Theory of knowledge is the branch of philosophy concerned with the nature and scope of knowledge, its presuppositions and basis, and its general reliability of claims to knowledge.
 In Deming's system, this involves understanding the complete system and current and possible variations within it to the point where past and present events and performance can suggest possible outcomes of future courses of action within the system.